 Does your trip to China include overnight stays in Chinese hotels?
 Wondering what to expect when staying at a Chinese hotel?
 Having stayed at many Chinese hotels myself, here I share the ins and outs of the Chinese hotel experience and tips on how to make it smooth and easy.

 - Single Room (单人间 ; Dān rénjiān): These rooms are ideal should you be traveling alone.
 Also, if you’re traveling as a couple and you would like to sleep together on one bed, this is the kind of room you should choose since it usually has one large bed.

 - Standard Room (标准间 ; Biāozhǔn jiān): If traveling alongside a friend or family member with whom you don’t want to share a bed, standard rooms feature two twin or double-size beds.

-- You can book suites too, should you be hoping for something fancy and have a big budget.
+- You can book suites too, should you be hoping for something fancy and have a bigger budget.

-Apart from the different rooms available, the bottom line thing to remember when booking a Chinese hotel is not all of them can host foreigners.
+Apart from the different rooms available, the most important thing to remember when booking a Chinese hotel is not all of them can host foreigners.

-Finally booking on Trip.com or Agoda not only makes the booking process seamless with no language barriers, but also gives you a sneak peak on what to expect with photos of the hotel and rooms.
+Finally booking on Trip.com not only makes the booking process seamless with no language barriers, but also gives you some good photos that show what the hotel room will look like.